-Bodmin Community Hospital, Boundary Road, Bodmin, PL31 2QT
+Bodmin Community Hospital, Boundary Road, Bodmin PL31 2QT

-Many of the patients on Fletcher have complex needs and can be very unwell.
+Many of the patients on the ward have complex needs and can be very unwell.
 Most will achieve a degree of recovery to enable them to leave the ward and return to the community.
 Whilst this is a short stay ward, some people may stay longer so that appropriate support can be sourced in the community to mitigate readmission.

 Our teams work closely and collaboratively with service users, their families and the referrer to provide a seamless pathway from referral to discharge.
 Our approach is recovery focused and supported by comprehensive multidisciplinary teams, contributing to shorter lengths of stay.

 The ethos across our services is about assessing and treating service users in the least restrictive environment and planning for discharge in a robust and timely fashion.
 With a focus on stabilisation, we support service users to manage their mental health, reinforce daily living skills and prepare for independent life back in the community.

-He or she will also ensure that:
+The named nurse will also ensure that:

 Coming into hospital can be a difficult time, but we recommend you bring with you only those items you need.
 The following are suggestions of what you might want to bring into hospital (or that someone could bring in for you), to make your stay more comfortable:

-- Mobile phones and hand-held tablets can be used but we do not provide internet access
+Mobile phones and hand-held tablets can be used but we do not provide internet access.

 The ward can provide some toiletries and personal items if you are unable to bring your own.
 Please ask nursing staff to see if they can provide what you need.